Yellow Finch tree sit: Concerns

-Opponents to the MVP have expressed safety concerns related to pipeline explosions, objection to seizures of private land through eminent domain, and concerns about the project’s contribution to climate change.
+Opponents of the MVP have expressed safety concerns related to pipeline explosions, objection to seizures of private land through eminent domain, and concerns about the project’s contribution to climate change.
 They have also expressed concerns about erosion from disturbance on steep slopes causing water pollution, and damage to scenery around the Appalachian Trail.

 Opposition to the pipeline

 The Yellow Finch tree sit was one of several blockades against the MVP as part of an ongoing resistance to the pipeline that began in 2018.
 This resistance is organized by a non-hierarchical group of autonomous individuals called Appalachians Against Pipelines.
 Individuals in this group often use pseudonyms to maintain anonymity.
 Some local residents have supported the campaign and been arrested for participating in blockades.

-Other blockades related to the campaign include: a one-month tree-sit in Roanoke, Virginia; a 57 day tree-sit that ended on May 23, 2018 and became the longest continuously occupied blockade east of the Mississippi; a monopod blockade beginning on May 21, 2018; and several incidents where individuals have chained themselves to construction equipment or otherwise blocked access to construction sites.
+Other blockades related to the campaign include: a one-month tree-sit in Roanoke, Virginia; a 57-day tree-sit that ended on May 23, 2018, and became the longest continuously occupied blockade east of the Mississippi; a monopod blockade beginning on May 21, 2018; and several incidents where individuals have chained themselves to construction equipment or otherwise blocked access to construction sites.

 A Facebook group for Appalachians Against Pipelines had over 19,000 followers in September 2021 when MVP subpoenaed Facebook in an attempt to acquire the names and telephone numbers of the people who manage the page.

 Activists associated with Appalachians Against Pipelines have made statements connecting their campaign against the pipeline to the prison abolition movement.

 Description of the Yellow Finch blockade

 The Yellow Finch blockade consisted of three tarp-covered platforms about 50 feet high in white pine and chestnut oak trees near Yellow Finch Lane in Montgomery County, Virginia near Elliston.
 The blockade was located in an area with steep slopes, making access with cranes difficult for law enforcement officials attempting to extract the protestors.
-Several activists rotated in and out of the stands with support from a ground team of approximately ten people until ground support was removed by law enforcement following a court-ordered injunction in November, 2020.
+Several activists rotated in and out of the stands with support from a ground team of approximately ten people until ground support was removed by law enforcement following a court-ordered injunction in November 2020.

 Two activists in the tree stands refused to vacate the stands after the Nov.
 2020, injunction.
 Following their refusal, the judge found them in contempt of court and fined them $500 per day.